munificent/craftinginterpreters/book/resolving-and-binding.md

 Calls are similar -- we walk the argument list and resolve them all.
-The thing being called is also an expression (usually a variable expression) so that gets resolved to.
+The thing being called is also an expression (usually a variable expression) so that gets resolved too.

 ^code visit-grouping-expr

-This one's pretty easy.
+Parentheses are easy.

 ^code visit-literal-expr

-This is even easier.
-Since a literal expression doesn't mention any variables and doesn't contain any subexpressions, there is no work to do at all.
+Literals are easiest of all.
+Since a literal expression doesn't mention any variables and doesn't contain any subexpressions, there is no work to do.

 ^code visit-logical-expr